viam-modules/event-manager/README.md

 ## Todo

-- Support other types of webhooks
+* Support other types of webhooks
-- Allow using 3rd-party email and SMS services for more reliable delivery
-- Include image in SMS/emails